Table of Contents

 The Mercer County Library System bars all animals from library premises, but permits, as required by law, service animals.
 Service animals are defined as dogs or in some cases, miniature horses.
 The library will also permit service animals that are being trained to provide tasks to assist with a disability, and animals that are a part of a preapproved educational program sponsored by the library.

-If it is not apparent to a staff member whether or not the patron in possession of an animals is a service animal they may ask two questions:
+If it is not apparent to a staff member whether or not the patron in possession of an animal is a service animal they may ask two questions:

 If the patron responds in the affirmative, staff must take the patron at their word.
 No documentation or paperwork need be presented, nor is the animal required to wear any identifying garment.